-Perform the following steps to change the data protection mode of a primary database:
+Perform the following steps to set the data protection mode of a primary database:

-Step 1 Select a data protection mode that meets your availability, performance and data protection requirements.
+Step 1 Select a data protection mode that meets your availability, performance, and data protection requirements.

-See Section 5.1 for a description of the available modes.
+See Section 5.1 for a description of the data protection modes.

-Step 2 Verify that redo transport is configured to at least one standby database
+Step 2 Verify that at least one standby database meets the redo transport requirements for the desired data protection mode.

-The value of the LOG ARCHIVE DEST n database initialization parameter that corresponds to the standby database must include the redo transport attributes listed in Table 5-1 for the data protection mode that you are moving to.
+The LOG\ARCHIVE\DEST\n database initialization parameter that corresponds to at least one standby database must include the redo transport attributes listed in Table 5-1 for the desired data protection mode.